History of the motorcycle: After World War II

 After the World War II, some American veterans found a replacement for the camaraderie, excitement, danger and speed of life at war in motorcycles.
 Grouped into loosely organized clubs, motorcycle riders in the US created a new social institution—the motorcyclists or "bikers"—which was later skewed by the "outlaw" persona Marlon Brando portrayed in the 1953 film The Wild One.

 In Europe, on the other hand, post-war motorcycle producers were more concerned with designing practical, economical transportation than the social aspects, or "biker" image.

 Italian designer Piaggio introduced the Vespa in 1946, which experienced immediate and widespread popularity.
 Imports from the UK, Italy and Germany, thus found a niche in US markets that American bikes did not fill.

-The BSA Group purchased Triumph Motorcycles in 1951 to become the largest producer of motorcycles in the world claiming "one in four".
-The German NSU was the largest manufacturer from 1955 until 1959 when Honda became the largest manufacturer.
+Honda became the largest motorcycle manufacturer in 1959.
+It established the across-the-frame-four engine configuration as a design with huge potential for power and performance.
+Shortly after the introduction of the SOHC, Kawasaki demonstrated the potential of the four-stroke four-cylinder engine with the introduction of the KZ900.